jegtnes/jegtnes-static/src/blog/calculating-a-net-promoter-score-nps-in-sqlite-mysql.md

 You will end up with a score ranging from -100 to 100, where any positive number is generally considered good, and you're doing exceptionally well if you're above 50.

-Since I'm lazy, I initially wanted to toss a few separate queries at this problem and calculate it server-side, but I figured this was a good opportunity to practice some more advanced queries than <code class="language-sql">SELECT * FROM table WHERE foo = bar;</code>.
+Since I'm lazy, I initially wanted to toss a few separate queries at this problem and calculate it server-side, but I figured this was a good opportunity to practice some more advanced queries than `SELECT * FROM table WHERE foo = bar;`{language=sql}.

 After some tinkering, this is where I arrived at: